 Cons of selling your car directly to end buyer

-Important points to remember while selling car to direct buyer
+Important points to remember while selling the car to direct buyer

-By now, you must have understood that it depends from case to case and there is no single way which every car owner can follow.
-So summerize things, here is a table which will guide you on which option you should follow and how these options are different one various parameters
+By now, you must have understood that it depends from case to case and there is no single way that every car owner can follow.
+To summarize things, here is a table which will guide you on which option you should follow and how these options are different one various parameters

 |Criteria||Exchange Offer||To Dealer||Direct to Buyer||Cars24/Spinny|